 Why these four perspectives?
 What do we map inside?
 How to come up with the relevant goals?
-Block 1 >
+Part 1 >

 The difference between perspectives.
 Examples of the goals and indicators for each perspective.
-Block 2 >
+Part 2 >

 What is a Balanced Scorecard?